shawnbrown/datatest/docs/tutorial/introduction.rst

 A Tour of Datatest
 ##################

-Datatest provides support for both `pytest <https://pytest.org/>`_-style and :py:mod:`unittest`-style testing conventions.
+Datatest provides validation tools for test driven data-wrangling.
+It supports both `pytest <https://pytest.org/>`_-style and :py:mod:`unittest`-style testing conventions.
 Users can assert validity and manage discrepancies using whichever framework they choose.

 **********